MixedLaptops/oggole/crawler-local/README.md

 # Oggole Local Crawler

-A simple web crawler that runs on your computer and sends data to your Oggole database.
+A simple web crawler using **Cheerio** that runs on your computer and sends data to your Oggole database.

 ## Why Local?